iodigital-com/techhub/src/content/articles/container-queries-the-next-step-towards-a-truly-modular-css.md

 ---
-title: "Container Queries, the next step towards a truly modular CSS"
+title: 'Container Queries, the next step towards a truly modular CSS'
-date: "2022-06-15"
+date: '2022-06-15'
 images:
   [
-    "/articles/container-queries-the-next-step-towards-a-truly-modular-css/hero.svg",
+    '/articles/container-queries-the-next-step-towards-a-truly-modular-css/hero.svg',
-    "/articles/container-queries-the-next-step-towards-a-truly-modular-css/container-queries-hero.jpg",
+    '/articles/container-queries-the-next-step-towards-a-truly-modular-css/container-queries-hero.jpg',
   ]
-summary: "Container queries enables encapsulation of adaptive styling based on the size, style or state of a parent element.
-This allows responsive component-based architectures, like design systems and component libraries, to provide the most optimal responsive styling within a component itself."
+summary: 'Container queries enables encapsulation of adaptive styling based on the size, style or state of a parent element.
+This allows responsive component-based architectures, like design systems and component libraries, to provide the most optimal responsive styling within a component itself.'
-authors: ["maarten-van-hoof"]
+authors: ['maarten-van-hoof']
 ---

 **\*TL;DR** Container queries enables encapsulation of adaptive styling based on the size, style or state of a parent element.
 This allows responsive component-based architectures, like design systems and component libraries, to provide the most optimal responsive styling within a component itself.\*